Madrid adopts virus restrictions exposing poor-rich divide

 Some people online shared photos of crammed rush-hour subway trains, complaining that the problem was not in the suburbs but due to the lack of sufficient public transport.

-In the hard-hit area of Vallecas, Waiter Raul Hernández said that his coffee-shop expected less business.
+In the hard-hit Vallecas district, Raul Hernández said that his coffee shop expected less business.

 “Yesterday afternoon the change started to be seen and today we are not doing anything,” he said.
 “People are accepting it well, they understand it but they are afraid.”